nisabmohd/ease-session/README.md

-`ease-session` is a lightweight NextJs library for managing user sessions, authentication, and storage.
+`ease-session` is a simple and efficient session management library for Next.js, designed to streamline authentication and session handling with minimal setup.

 ### usage: